Keep your messages safe

 For your online security, our websites are protected by SSL (Secure Socket Layer) encryption.
-To help fight phishing and pharming, HSBC France also benefits from the EVSSL (Extended Validation Secure Socket Layer) certificate for added protection.
+To help fight phishing and pharming, HSBC Continental Europe also benefits from the EVSSL (Extended Validation Secure Socket Layer) certificate for added protection.

 It's easy to see if a website is protected by an EVSSL certificate.
 The address bar is green and contains 'https' and a padlock: